garnix-io/garn/README.md

 Anyone can run your frontend with `garn run frontend`, backend with `garn run backend`, or both with `garn run startAll`.
-All without needing to worry about having the correct version of go, node, or anything else installed.
+All without needing to worry about having the correct version of `go`, `nodejs`, or anything else installed.

-garn is powered by [Nix](https://nixos.org/), so you get portability without the performance penalties and other pain points from doing your local development in docker.
+garn is powered by [Nix](https://nixos.org/), so you get portable and reproducible builds and development environments -- all this while running natively on your developer machines without the hassle and performance penalty of using e.g. docker.

 ## Getting started